openshift/openshift-origin-design/web-console/1-homepage/search-filter.md

 - Differences from main search bar
 	- Filters are applied to the currently active page rather than taking the user to the `All` category page.
 	- Typing a new term into this box will add a new keyword filter to the current page with an AND relationship to the previous keyword filter

+## Rules for active filters
+- Filters exist only within the scope of the currently selected category and subcategory and their behavior reflects this:
+	- Filters do not persist when a different category or subcategory tab is selected.
+	- Filters are not saved on the page for when the user navigates back to a category or subcategory tab (Using the browser's back button should restore the state of the previous page including filters, however).
+	- An active filter that yields 0 results in a given category or subcategory must not cause the tab to disappear.
+This is true for the currently selected tab as well as other tabs.

 **********